ElSicarius/chunkloader/README.md

 - Parse _buildManifest.js files to find the chunks automatically.
 - Parse webpacks (most of the time)

+## React Apps
+React applications often use code splitting to improve performance by loading only the necessary code for a given page.
+This can make it difficult to find and analyze all the JavaScript code that is being executed.
+Chunk Loader helps security researchers and bug bounty hunters identify and analyze the JavaScript chunks that are being loaded by a React application.
+/!\ It's not perfect, and it might not work on all the apps, i'm adding new ways to find the chunks regularly, but if you have a suggestion, feel free to open an issue or a PR. /!\

 ## Installation Instructions
 Follow these steps to install and use the Chunk Loader extension in Google Chrome/FF dev build.